Linda Fairstein: Awards

-Among the awards Fairstein has received are the Federal Bar Council's Emory Buckner Award for Public Service, Glamour Magazines Woman of the Year Award, and the Nero Wolfe Award for Excellence in Crime Writing.
+Among the awards Fairstein has received are the Federal Bar Council's Emory Buckner Award for Public Service, the Nero Wolfe Award for Excellence in Crime Writing, and Glamour Magazines Woman of the Year Award.
+In 2019, shortly after the release of the Netflix series When They See Us about the Central Park Five case, Glamour Magazine said that the 1993 Woman of the Year Award to Fairstein was a mistake and that it was given to her before the full facts of the case were known.

 In 2018, the Mystery Writers of America announced that it would honor Fairstein with one of its "Grand Master" awards for literary achievement.
 But two days after renewed controversy erupted in connection with her role in the case, the organization withdrew the honor.
-In 2019, shortly after the release of the Netflix series When They See Us about the Central Park Five case, Glamour Magazine said that the 1993 Woman of the Year Award to Fairstein was a mistake and that it was given to her before the full facts of the case were known.